Sim Sang-jung

-She is currently a member of the 21st National Assembly.
-She was the leader of the Justice Party from 2015 to 2017 and 2019 to 2020.
+She has been a member of the National Assembly since 2012, having previously served from 2004 to 2008, and was the leader of the Justice Party from 2015 to 2017 and 2019 to 2020.
+She announced her retirement from politics following the 2024 legislative election, effective at the end of the National Assembly's term on 29 May.

 Education and early career

 Sim obtained her bachelor's degree in education from Seoul National University.
 She switched degrees from history, with the aspiration to become a history teacher.

 At the age of 21, she worked at a cassette tape factory where her days as a labor rights activist began.
 Sim was subsequently fired for mobilizing workers to demand higher wages and better meals.
 She "hopped from job to job" to earn a wage but continued her labor activism.
 In 1985, she was on the country's most wanted list for instigating labor strikes.
 She was on the list for 9 years, and married her husband, a fellow activist, during that time.
 She was formally charged for 'instigation of mass harm' and 'instigation of arson', and was sentenced to 1.5 years imprisonment, but a 2-year suspended sentence, soon after she became pregnant.